2020 Philippine census

-The 2020 Census of Population and Housing (CPH) is the fifteenth census in the Philippines and is the second census conducted by the Philippine Statistics Authority.
+The 2020 Census of Population and Housing (CPH) was the fifteenth census in the Philippines and the second census conducted by the Philippine Statistics Authority (PSA).

 Pilot run

-The Philippine Statistics Authority (PSA) conducted a pilot run of the census from May 20 to June 17, 2019 covering eight areas.
+The Philippine Statistics Authority (PSA) conducted a pilot run of the census from May 20 to June 17, 2019, covering eight areas.
 A new computer-aided system was tested, with PSA personnel to use an electronic questionnaire through digital tablets.

 Postponement

 The census was originally scheduled to start on May 4, 2020.
 The conduct of the census was postponed due to the COVID-19 pandemic.
 The census was planned to be held sometime after the lifting of the enhanced community quarantine in Luzon which was imposed as a response to the health crisis.
 The start of census was then rescheduled for September 2020.

 Collection

 Methods

 The PSA used various methods for the conduct of the 2020 census namely: